Somali prime minister voted out by lawmakers

 "(Shirdon) and his cabinet ministers had failed," Somali legislator Ibrahim Suleiman told Reuters.
 "This toppled government had low capacity."

-It could be months before a new cabinet is appointed and then approved by the parliament, which could jeopardize the modest security gains and the limited progress made on building a federal state.
+It could be months before a new cabinet is appointed and then approved by the parliament, which could jeopardise the modest security gains and the limited progress made on building a federal state.

 "This is going to disorient the entire political structure," said Abdi Aynte, director of Mogadishu-based Heritage Institute for Policy Studies.